harshithgutam-rgb/promptwars-demo2/README.md

 * 🧠 **AI-Powered Election Guidance**
   Clear and reliable explanations about voting, eligibility, and election procedures.
+  Built with Google Gemini for accurate and structured answers

 * 🌐 **Multilingual Support**
   Supports multiple languages including: